When did Usain Bolt retire and how many Olympic medals did he win?

 The Jamaican is widely regarded as the greatest modern day sprinter.
 A hamstring injury in 2014 contributed to his early retirement.

-The name Usain Bolt is synonymous with speed, success, world records and Olympic gold medals and for many the Jamaican is regarded as the greatest sprinter of all time.
+The name Usain Bolt is synonymous with Olympic gold medals, speed, success and world records and for many the Jamaican is regarded as the greatest sprinter of all time.

 Just remember how hard you all been training for this moment and all will be ok. 🙏🏿 pic.twitter.com/AKKcrm3smI— Usain St. Leo Bolt (@usainbolt) July 19, 2021

-The 34-year-old hung up the spikes in 2017 after a serious hamstring injury in 2014 and embarked on a short and ill advised career in football making a series of appearances for Australian side Gold Coast Mariners in late 2018.
+In 2017, the 34-year-old hung up the spikes after a serious hamstring injury in 2014 and embarked on a short and ill advised career in football, making a series of appearances for Australian side Gold Coast Mariners in late 2018.
 After eight weeks with the A-League outfit he departed the club and stated that his sports life "was over".

 Bolt turned professional in 2004 and it was at the 2008 Summer Games in Beijing where 'Lightning Bolt' established himself as a household name.
 The Jamaican sprinter secured two golds in China in both the 100m and 200m finals repeating the same feat four years later at the 2012 London games.
 This time he managed to add a 4 x 100m relay gold as a strong Jamaica team featuring the talented Nesta Carter, Nathan Blake and Micheal Frater held off strong competition from Trinidad and Tobago to scoop the gold.